PhD in Feminist Studies

 Our program is a stand-alone PhD program; we admit only students pursuing their doctoral degrees.
 Applicants who have an MA and have completed graduate coursework at other institutions may be able to transfer some credits in consultation with their faculty advisor and the director of graduate studies.

 - A bachelor’s degree from an accredited US college or comparable foreign institution

 - An undergraduate major, minor or substantial coursework in women’s, feminist, GLBTQ, or gender studies

 - The Feminist Studies PhD application does not require GRE scores.
 You may include GRE scores in your application materials, but they are not a deciding factor in admissions.
 The Graduate School requires that international students and students whose first language is not English provide proof of English language proficiency via TOEFL, MELAB, or IELTS, regardless of US Citizenship status.
 For more information, please view the Graduate School’s English language requirements.
 However, English language test scores are not a deciding factor in admissions.

 Our program requires 20-22 credits within the major, 12 credits outside of the major, and 24 thesis credits.
-Course requirements are below:
+Course requirements:

 - GWSS 8108: Genealogies of Feminist Theory